tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 > This presentation contains strong language.

-### Violent content
+### Disturbing content

-Some people from your audience might be emotionally affected by certain types of content that could be considered violent, so this should be avoided.
+Some people from your audience might be emotionally affected by certain types of content that could be considered violent or upsetting, so this should be avoided.

 However, if this kind of content is required for your presentation, then please make sure to warn your audience about it, using a warning such as: